The Barbarian's Bride

 The Barbarian's Bride (姫騎士はの嫁, Himekishi wa Barbaroi no Yome), also known as The Warrior Princess and the Barbaric King, is a Japanese manga series written and illustrated by Noriaki Kotoba.
 It has been serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine since January 2021.
-An anime television series adaptation produced by Jumondou is set to premiere in April 2026.
+An anime television series adaptation, produced by Jumondou, aired from April to June 2026.

 Plot

 Serafina de Lavillant, the strongest knight in the West, fights in a war against barbarians from the East.
 She is captured and presented to the barbarian's king, Veor, as a bride.
-She is shocked to find the king is handsome, refined, and aims to woo her.
+She is shocked to find the king is handsome, refined, and aims to woo her, while she desperately aims to escape.